terraform-ibm-modules/stack-retrieval-augmented-generation/README.md

         - All Account Management services.

         To scope access to be more restrictive for a production environment, refer to the minimum permission level in the [permission tab](https://cloud.ibm.com/catalog/7a4d68b4-cf8b-40cd-a3d1-f49aff526eb3/architecture/Retrieval_Augmented_Generation_Pattern-5fdd0045-30fc-4013-a8bc-6db9d5447a52-global#permissions) of this deployable architecture.
+- Generating and exporting a signing key.
+This step is optional for deploying the application, but it is required for the CI pipeline to complete successfully.
+Without this step, the CI pipeline will report a failure due to the missing signing step.
+If you want to generate and export a signing key, follow these steps:
-- Create or have access to a signing key, which is the Base64 key that is obtained from the `gpg --gen-key` command without a passphrase (if not expired generated previously).
-Export the signing key by running the command `gpg --export-secret-key <email address> | base64` command.
+    - Create or obtain a signing key by running the command `gpg --gen-key` without a passphrase (if not expired, you can use a previously generated key).
+    - Export the signing key by running the command `gpg --export-secret-key <email address> | base64`.
 For more information about storing the key, see [Generating a GPG key](https://cloud.ibm.com/docs/devsecops?topic=devsecops-devsecops-image-signing#cd-devsecops-gpg-export).
-Copy the value of the key.
+    - Copy the value of the key and keep note of the key for later.

-    The signing key is not required to deploy all the Cloud resources created by this deployable architecture.
-Although the sample application will be built and deployed, the CI pipeline will report a failure due to the missing signing step.

 ## Add the architecture to a project